 He took his time.

-She was loud, snazzy, she’d wear black-on beige or gray-on-darker-gray even on lonely, rainy Sundays.
-She was the wishful, slightly unusual, imaginative type, the kind of girl that leaves her mind and bed unmade and men knowing loss for the rest of their lives.
+She was loud and snazzy, but would only wear black-on beige or gray-on-darker-gray.
+She was the wishful, slightly unusual, imaginative type – his type.
+The kind of girl that leaves her mind and bed unmade and men knowing loss for the rest of their lives.
 She was like a star exploding in the dark theatre, like young love – consumption.

 She curved her lips into a gorgeous smile, and he added that to the list.

 “I may well be messy when it comes to anything else, and that I would be fine with.
 But I’m willing to work like a slave for my stuff to be out in the spotlight, because I know it’s worth it.
 I’m telling you, I’m worth it.
 Look at me.”

 He hadn’t looked at anyone quite like her before.

 “How did you become you?” he found himself asking, rather out loud.

 “That’s complicated,” she said, not surprised.